bethesque/pact_broker/lib/pact_broker/doc/views/webhooks.markdown

 ### Updating

-Currently not implemented.
-You will need to delete and re-create the webhook.
+Updating is supported from version 2.5.0.
+You will need to delete and re-create the webhook in previous versions.